Eton Townhouse, Belsize Park, London

-Set within Camden’s Eton Conservation Area, the house dates from the mid 19th century and forms part of a distinctive enclave developed on land granted to Eton College by King Henry VI in 1449.
-The area is characterised by its classical detailing, stucco façades and well-spaced villas, which were designed for the professional classes of Victorian London.
-Architectural historian Nikolaus Pevsner described these houses as ‘rustic Italian’ in character, with window surrounds showing restrained Grecian detailing—qualities clearly visible at Eton House.
+Located within the Eton Conservation Area in Belsize Park, this mid nineteenth century townhouse forms part of a distinctive group of villas developed on land granted to Eton College by King Henry VI in 1449.
+The area is known for its stucco façades, generous proportions and well-spaced villas, creating a quiet and established residential setting within North London.
+Architectural historian Nikolaus Pevsner described these houses as “rustic Italian” in character, with restrained classical detailing that remains intact today.

 Next